thegworld/gtx-browser/components/openscreen_platform/README.md

 This directory contains an implementation of the
-[Open Screen](../../third_party/openscreen) platform API along with utility functions, using the `//base` and `//net` directories in Chromium.
+[Open Screen](../../third_party/openscreen) platform API along with utility functions, using the `//base` and `//net` directories in GTx Browser.

-Any Chromium target that (indirectly) depends on `//third_party/openscreen/src/platform:api` must also (indirectly) depend on one of two components provided by this component.
+Any GTx Browser target that (indirectly) depends on `//third_party/openscreen/src/platform:api` must also (indirectly) depend on one of two components provided by this component.
 In nearly all cases, the dependency should be in the same `deps` as `//third_party/openscreen/src/platform:api`.